Payments in the United States: An in-depth guide

 • Simplifying the checkout process

 In the United States, the primary currency is the US dollar (USD).
-Credit and debit cards have been widely accepted in the US for decades, but electronic payment methods are becoming more common.
-For example, mobile-based digital wallets such as Apple Pay and Google Pay, which allow people to make purchases using only their phones, have gained traction.
-Advances in technology, such as open banking, are quickly shaping the landscape of financial institutions and newer fintech challengers—and the regulatory frameworks that govern this environment are changing to keep pace.
+Credit and debit cards have been widely accepted in the US for decades, and electronic payment methods are becoming more common.
+For example, mobile-based digital wallets such as Apple Pay and Google Pay, which allow customers to make purchases using only their phones, have gained traction.
+Advances in technology, such as open banking, are quickly shaping the landscape of financial institutions and newer fintech challengers, and the regulatory frameworks that govern this environment are changing to keep pace.

 State regulators and multiple federal agencies oversee the financial sector, including the Treasury Department, the Federal Reserve, the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC), and the Consumer Financial Protection Bureau (CFPB).
 These entities set guidelines and regulations to maintain transparent and secure financial activities, prudential safety and soundness, consumer protection, Anti-Money Laundering (AML) laws, and Know Your Customer (KYC) policies.
 AML laws and KYC policies are mandated to prevent fraud and illicit activities.

 Cash payments have a long history in the US, but digital and electronic payment technologies have increasingly replaced them in recent years.
-Online shopping—already a growing trend—increased significantly during the pandemic, reinforcing that many customers prefer digital payments.
+Online shopping remains popular—Americans spent over $1.4 trillion online in 2025—and many customers prefer digital payments.
 Here’s an overview of popular payment methods in the US:

 While accepting payments in the US can be simpler than in emerging markets, entering a market as complex as the US involves unique challenges around taxes, chargebacks, international payments, and payment security.
 Here’s what to consider when thinking about expanding into the US: